-Please note that there will be very little opportunity for full- time work to raise funds over the holiday periods.
+Please note that from the beginning of year 3, there will be very little opportunity for fulltime work to raise funds over the holiday periods.
 Due to the demands of the course, particularly during the final 2 years, many students find that sustaining part-time work in parallel with the course is very difficult.